shio-yaamaa/react-escape-room/README.md

 ## Component/container structure

-Export the connect()-ed object as the component itself.
+Export the ```connect()```ed object as the component itself.
 As described in [this article](https://marmelab.com/blog/2015/12/17/react-directory-structure.html), the inner component is only used in its container.

 Put component and container files in the same folder.
 They are different only in whether they are provided with state and dispatch(), and they are in the same component hierarchy.
 If they are put in the separate folders, I might be like [him](https://github.com/reactjs/redux/issues/1618).
 If the component folder has too many files, separate them according to their features.